zigman-dev/vscode-commit-test/README.md

 > future.
 Please switch to the Jenkins service even you are not going to use
 > this extension.

-Pre-commit test for Cooper is also supported (experimentally).
+Sanity test for Cooper is also supported (experimentally).

 > We plan to add more Jenkins jobs will in the future.